VancheeZze/JsHelpers/README.md

 ### Find Missing Letter

-Find the missing letter in the passed letter range and return it.
+Find the missing letters in the passed letter range and return it.

 File: `findMissingLetter.ts`
 ```ts